-If you are thinking about saving but at the same time want to buy a house, perhaps buying bank auction properties is your best option.
-Some times you cannot find properties at good locations that suit your budget that can be obtained at a bank auction.
-Besides that, properties that are offered at bank auctions differ in cost and size.
-You can buy this type of properties even they are located in other cities, too.
+If you are thinking about saving, but at the same time want to buy a house, perhaps buying bank auction properties is your best option.
+Sometimes you cannot find properties at good locations that suit your budget but at bank auction you can find your dream home.
+Also, properties that are offered at bank auctions differ in cost & size and you can buy these properties located in other cities too.
 Bank properties for sale are not only cheaper to purchase but are also deemed to be legally free.

 But before making the decision, you have to research properly before investing in bank auction properties.
 To make a safe and secure purchase in bank auctioned residential properties, it is beneficial to hire a property expert, especially when the amount is high.

 The properties repossessed by banks are regularly sold off at rates 20-30 per cent lower than the prevailing market rate through auctions.
 A bank auction can be uplifting, but a very tedious way of grabbing a sale.
 Under the SARFAESI Act (Securitisation and Reconstruction of Financial Assets and Securities Interest Enforcement Act, 2002), banks are permitted to sell off repossessed or stressed properties to recover their losses.